-We have a revolving credit facility providing for revolving borrowings of up to \$210.0 million (the "Revolver" and, together with the Term Loan, the "Senior Secured Credit Facilities").
+As of December 31, 2022, we have a revolving credit facility providing for revolving borrowings of up to \$350.0 million (the "Revolver" and, together with the Term Loan, the "Senior Secured Credit Facilities").
 The Revolver will mature on February 1, 2026.
-As of December 31, 2021, our availability on the Revolver was \$203.0 million (including outstanding letters of credit of \$7.0 million).
+As of December 31, 2022, our availability on the Revolver was \$342.0 million (including outstanding letters of credit of \$8.0 million).
+The Revolver bears interest at a non-default rate per annum equal to (x) SOFR (plus a customary SOFR adjustment) plus a margin of up to 3.25% per annum or (y) an alternate base rate (which will be the highest of (i) the prime rate, (ii) 0.5% per annum above the federal funds effective rate and (iii) one-month SOFR (plus a customary SOFR adjustment) plus 1.00% per annum) plus a margin of up to 2.25% per annum.
+In addition, we are required to pay a commitment fee of 0.50% per annum in respect of unused commitments under the Revolver.

 The Revolver may be utilized for working capital, capital expenditures and general corporate purposes.
 Subject to certain conditions and requirements set forth in the credit agreement, we may request one or more additional incremental term loan facilities or one or more increases in the commitments on the Revolver.
+On January 13, 2023, the Company entered into an amendment to the credit agreement governing the Revolver, to provide a \$203.8 million increase in the outstanding commitments under the Revolver.